 For homes needing limited repairs, qualified buyers may opt to use the FHA Streamline 203(k), featuring all of the advantages of the 203(k), except:

-• $35,000 of loan proceeds can be applied toward
+• Qualify with as little as 3% down• $35,000 of loan proceeds can be applied toward

 repair or rehabilitation